Using your shoulder after surgeryShoulder surgery - using your shoulder; Shoulder surgery - after

 - It is ok to straighten your arm below your elbow and move your wrist and hand.
 But try to move your arm as little as possible.

 - Your arm should bend at a 90° angle (a right angle) at your elbow.
 The sling should support your wrist and hand so that they do not extend past the sling.

 If you wear a shoulder immobilizer, you can loosen it only at the wrist strap and straighten your arm at your elbow.
 Be careful not to move your shoulder when you do this.
-Do not completely take off the immobilizer unless your doctor tells you it is okay.
+DO NOT take off the immobilizer all the way unless the surgeon tells you it is OK.

-If you had rotator cuff surgery, or other ligament or labral surgery, you need to be careful with your shoulder.
-Ask your doctor what arm movements are safe to do.
+If you had rotator cuff surgery or other ligament or labral surgery, you need to be careful with your shoulder.
+Ask the surgeon what arm movements are safe to do.

 - DO NOT move your arm away from your body or over your head.